ThuDo1996/CDRS/README.md

 #### 🧠 Model Descriptions

 **Single-domain methods**:
-- **DirectAU** : is a graph-based method that utilize alignment and uniformity to optimize model
+- **DirectAU** [1]: is a graph-based method that utilize alignment and uniformity to optimize model
-- **XSimGCL** : The combination of graph neural network as base model with contrastive learning task to enhance graph representation learning.
+- **XSimGCL** [2]: The combination of graph neural network as base model with contrastive learning task to enhance graph representation learning.

 **Cross-domain methods**
-- **Bi-TGCF**: is a graph-based method that performs the knowledge transfer at each graph encoder layer.
+- **Bi-TGCF** [3]: is a graph-based method that performs the knowledge transfer at each graph encoder layer.
-- **CCDR**: is the graph-based method that reduce the distribution gap between domains by optimizing the contrastive learning loss based on overlapping users.
+- **CCDR** [4]: is the graph-based method that reduce the distribution gap between domains by optimizing the contrastive learning loss based on overlapping users.

 You can switch between models in `main.py` by changing the model selection parameter.